 DEATH OF A SPOUSE: The income rates from your benefits, tax and pension can change if your spouse or civil partner dies.
 This is because of the change in your family or household circumstances.

 NEW STATE PENSION: The section explains the new State Pension rules and regulations.
-Check your eligibility to get it and the procedures for claiming your State Pension.
+Check your eligibility to get it and the procedures for claiming the State Pension.

 OVER 80 PENSION: Turning eighty means you may qualify to get the State Pension over 80 years old.
-Check your eligibiility and how much you could get.
+Check your eligibility and how much you could get.

-State Pension Guide for Pensioners and Retirees in the United Kingdom
+State Pension Explained for Pensioners and Retirees in the United Kingdom